 California Land Reuse and Revitalization Act of 2004

-The California Land Reuse and Revitalization Act of 2004 (Health and Safety Code Chapter 6.82 and 6.83), effective January 1, 2005, provides liability protections to bona fide purchasers, innocent landowners and contiguous property owners which are intended to promote the cleanup and redevelopment of blighted contaminated properties.
+The California Land Reuse and Revitalization Act (CLRRA) of 2004 (Health and Safety Code Chapter 6.82 and 6.83), effective January 1, 2005, provides liability protections to bona fide purchasers, innocent landowners and contiguous property owners which are intended to promote the cleanup and redevelopment of blighted contaminated properties.
 The bill establishes a process for eligible property owners to obtain the immunities, conduct a site assessment and implement a response action, if necessary, to ensure that the property is ready for reuse.
+The bill has been extended to include prospective purchasers and bona fide ground tenants (with a lease term of at least 25 years).